-If you ask your neighbors the name of a city world-famous for its museum city, they will probably reply: “Paris”.
+If you ask your neighbors the name of a city world-famous for its museums, they will probably say: “Paris, for example”.

-Maybe Paris is not the city with most museums in the world; yet, it is probably that with the most famous ones.
-From the Louvre (the world’s most popular museum, with over 9 million visitors a year) to the Centre Pompidou, from the Musée d’Orsay to the Palace of Versailles, the French capital can proudly claim to have more major cultural institutions than any other city on Earth, with the possible exception of New York.
+Indeed, Paris is not the city with the largest number of museums (London and Washington D.C. surpass it, probably); yet, it is arguably that where the most famous ones are located.
+From the Louvre (the world’s most popular museum, with over 9 million visitors a year) to the Centre Pompidou, from the Musée d’Orsay to the Palace of Versailles, the French capital can proudly claim to have more major cultural institutions than any other metropolis on Earth, with the possible exception of New York.

 Cover image: the “Renaissance” facade of the Louvre Museum; photo Jean-Pierre Dalbéra.